sarnobat/angular-rest-json/README.md

 ------------
 * Python

-Everything else should be included in the repository.
+Everything else is provided in this repository.